 2. How much experience do you have in treating my specific condition?

 Cancer is a complex disease that encompasses more than 100 distinct conditions.
-Therefore, you’ll want to work with a specialist who has experience in treating your specific type of cancer and is affiliated with a high-volume cancer center.
+Therefore, you’ll want to work with a specialist who has experience in treating your specific type of cancer and is affiliated with a high-volume cancer center such as Moffitt Cancer Center.
 Recent studies have established a link between higher patient volumes and better patient outcomes, which underscores the ability of a high-volume cancer center to provide its patients with access to better expertise and resources.

 While you may feel a bit awkward about quizzing your doctor about his or her experience, you should know that doctors expect—and welcome—these types of questions.
 Your doctor will want you to feel completely comfortable and confident in his or her care, not intimidated.